Updated: Jul 18

-Four years after her arrest, Laxmi was finally convicted under 2 sections of the Indian Penal Code(IPC) and 4 sections of the Immoral Trafficking Prevention Act (ITPA) to a maximum of 3 years rigorous imprisonment which includes hard labour.
+Four years after her arrest, Laxmi was finally convicted under 2 sections of the Indian Penal Code(IPC) and 4 sections of the Immoral Trafficking Prevention Act (ITPA) to a maximum of 3 years rigorous imprisonment which includes hard labor.
 She was shown leniency by the court because of her family dependents and because of her terminal illness.

 Laxmi’s conviction has sent a strong message to the trafficking community that buying and selling minors for sex has an enormous cost.
 Today, safe in a home in Bangladesh, Seema knows that her brave testimony and unflinching pursuit of truth has succeeded in a measure of justice.